Know the Symptoms

 - Pale, gray or bluish skin, lips, or nail beds (depending on skin tone)

 This list does not contain all possible symptoms.
 Please consult your medical provider for any other symptoms that are severe or concerning to you.
 Call 911 if you have a medical emergency.
 Notify the operator that you have, or think you might have, COVID-19.
 If possible, put on a cloth face covering before medical help arrives.

-There is no vaccine nor any known antiviral treatment for COVID-19, so treatment is primarily supportive care.
-Mild cases may be treated at home, but severe illness requires hospitalization.
-Please see these guidelines from University Health Partners on the common symptoms of viral respiratory diseases and how to respond to them.
+In general, treatment for COVID-19 is primarily supportive care.
+Mild cases may be treated at home, but severe illness can require hospitalization.
+Please see these guidelines from Student Health Partners on the common symptoms of viral respiratory diseases and how to respond to them.